No Eggs from Your Ducks? Discover 7 Reasons Why

 Young Duck – Too Young to lay eggs

-Peak Laying Years:
+Peak Laying Years of Ducks:

 Once ducks reach their late teens (around 1-2 years old), they enter their peak laying years.
 This is the golden age when they consistently produce a good number of eggs, often daily or every other day.
 This period can last for several years, providing a reliable source of delicious eggs for your breakfast table.